-ECTS Credits 5.0 English Level L1
+ECTS Credits 5.0

+English Level L1

+E-learning Level L 1

-Jurica Babić Marija Seder
+Associate Lecturers Jurica Babić Marija Seder

-Dario Pevec Hrvoje Vdović
+Teaching Assistants Dario Pevec Hrvoje Vdović

 Grading: Class attendance is valued.
 On mid-term exams and finals students undergo a written and practical exam.
 Obligations: Attending classes and active participation in lectures.
 Forms of student assessment: continuous assesment and examinations.
 Continuous assesment: • Laboratory excersis (30%) • Mid-term exam I (20%) • Midterm exam 2 (20%) • Final exam (30%) A minimum of 50% of the total points is needed for passing the course, under the condition that each component of the assessment is positively assessed.
 Exam dates • Laboratory exercises (30%) • Exam (50%) • Oral exam (20%) A minimum of 50% of the total points is needed for passing the course, under the condition that each component of the assessment is positively assessed.